vjayanth/Github-Search-Using-github-api/README.md

 This Repository uses http://julitogtu.com and made some changes in the code to show contributor image and follow the contributor.

-**To follow the contributor one must place Github Client-Id in serverapp.js file
+**To follow the contributor using project one must place Github Client-Id in serverapp.js file

 steps to follow to run in the local host